-'''

-Symbol table input file <FILE.STB>?
-RET
+Symbol table input file <FILE.STB>? ®

-'''

-Type the name of the .LIB or .RTS file, or the RETURN key if the default is acceptable.
+Type the name of the .LIB or .RTS file, or press the RETURN key if the default is acceptable.
 MAKSIL builds the run-time system or resident library (with symbol table if requested) into the output file and displays:

 '''

-Run-Time System output file <FILE.RTS>? @T
+Run-Time System output file <FILE.RTS>?
+(ED)

 or

-Resident Library FILE.LIB @T
+Resident Library output file <FILE.LIB>?
+(ED)

+or

+Task Image SIL output file <FILE.SIL>?
+(ED)

 '''

-Type the name of the .LIB or .RTS file, or the RETURN key if the default is acceptable.
+Type the name of the .LIB or .RTS file, or press the RETURN key if the default is acceptable.
+(When task building, do not give the output file the same name as the input file, or else the input file could be overwritten.)
 MAKSIL builds the run-time system or resident library (with symbol table if requested) into the output file and displays:

-'''

 FILE built in 4K words, 123 symbols in the directory

-'''

-After the MAKSIL process, the task image file is renamed so that unprivileged users can access the task image with the "HISEG=" or the "LIBR=" switch when task building their programs.
+After the MAKSIL process, the task image file is renamed so that unprivileged users can access the task image with the "HISEG =" or the "LIBR =" switch when task building their programs.
+The output from running a multi-user task through MAKSIL is a save image library (FILE.SIL, which is executable) and a resident library (FILE.LIB, which must be added to the list of resident libraries in order to be shared by multiple users).
+Refer to the RSTS/E Task Builder Manual for more information about building multi-user tasks.